josephcopenhaver/idioms/README.md

 1. If you do not know why you are doing something, stop immediately and ask...
 1. Shared Vision = Understanding + Commitment.
 It is not Consensus
 1. If you are not improving, you are at least falling behind.
+1. Strong opinions should be weakly held and tempered by reality